FeiyaOu/asian-cuisine/README.md

-# This is a project from Udemy online React course with Jonas Schmedtmann
+# This is a practice project designed by me

 # React + Vite